alhamhotaki/alhamhotaki/README.md

 ### Hi there 👋
-As a data scientist with over 12 years of diverse experience, I specialise in translating complex datasets into actionable business strategies.
-My extensive background encompasses a robust understanding of statistics, mathematics, and analytical techniques.
-I am adept at Python, SQL, TensorFlow, machine learning algorithms, and employing visualisation tools such as PowerBI and Tableau to communicate insights effectively.
+Experienced data scientist and business analyst with 15+ years of expertise in transforming complex datasets into actionable business strategies.
+Proficient in Python, SQL, TensorFlow, machine learning algorithms, and data visualization tools (PowerBI, Tableau).
+Proven track record in data management, AI, business intelligence, and project management.
 For more you can visit my linkedin profile @ https://www.linkedin.com/in/aohotaki/
 <!--
 **alhamhotaki/alhamhotaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.